 Seville is also great value, with both sights and food relatively affordable.

 We recommend spending two full days in Seville (and you could easily add another).
 Using our guide to the best things to do in Seville, you can plan what you want to see.
-The highlights are the Alcazar and cathedral, so we suggest doing them on different days.
+The highlights are the Alcázar and the cathedral.
+These also take the most time, so we suggest doing them on different days.

 WHAT TO DO?

 On day 1, we visited the northern part of the old town, stretching from El Centre (the city’s main commercial hub) down to the cathedral.
-Here’s what we think you should do:
+Here is a quick run-down on what we did:

-3. Seville Cathedral – The Cathedral is said to be one of the largest in the world by volume.
+• Seville Cathedral – The Cathedral is said to be one of the largest in the world in terms of volume.
 The highlight is the roof tour, which must be booked at least 1 week in advance.

-4. Giralda Tower – The tower to the Cathedral takes you 35 floors above the city and rewards you with wonderful views.
+• Giralda Tower – The tower to the Cathedral takes you 35 floors above the city and rewards you with wonderful views.
+The ticket for the cathedral (linked above) includes the tower.

 WHERE TO STAY